d1ddle/truenas-arr-suite/dummy-guide.md

 - Enter the following in the command line: `bash /root/heavy_script/heavy_script.sh update`
 - Leave the rest of the settings except make sure it is **Enabled**.

 Go back into the Shell as root making sure to `cd /` once in.
-Now we are going to configure heavyscript.
+Now we are going to [configure heavyscript](https://github.com/Heavybullets8/heavy_script).
 Don't worry, it's pretty easy, just be patient, and prepare to do some reading.

+- Run `heavy_script` and wait till it finishes, this will generate the config.ini
-- Run
+-

 ### 4-Unpackerr
 Install from TrueCharts.
 In the Extra Environment variables, add the following with changes to the API keys and URLs to suit your system: